What does ADA/WCAG compliance imply for your business? - Ajackus

 3. WCAG conformance claim:

-In the conformance claim, version 2.0 of the WCAG guidelines is more stable than the earlier versions, hence, WCAG 2.0 conformation is the most preferred way of getting the certification.
+In the conformance claim, version 2.0 of the WCAG guidelines is more stable than the earlier versions; hence, WCAG 2.0 conformation is the preferred way of getting the certification.
 This method has 3 levels of conformance as a three-tiered grading system:

 • Level A: Minimal compliance of accessibility